[Investigation] Did Russia get Nato's cosmic-level secrets?

 But amid the China headlines, Russia continued to pose a threat, the Belgian files indicated.

-The Russian threat was different due to its intersection with Russian and Chechen organised crime in Europe, the VSSE files showed.
+The Russian threat was different due to its intersection with organised crime, the VSSE files showed.

 But amid the Kremlin's efforts, Nato and EU allies also collaborated on counter-intelligence in less formal ways than those codified in treaties.